DavidSchirduan/DavidSchirduan.github.io/_posts/2021-06-07-ConventionV3.md

 I cannot express how important Freebies were for my marketing and sales.
 They perform several valuable functions at once:

- - People like free stuff, and will engage with my table for a brief time.
+ - People like free stuff.
+It encouraged folks to engage with my table long enough to take one.
- - Some people don't know what RPGs are, and being able to read through a short one goes a LONG way towards selling the concept to folks.
+ - Some people don't know what RPGs are, and being able to read through a short one goes a LONG way towards selling the concept to customers.
  - Some folks would take a freebie with them, only to return later with their friends.
 "I got the Viking one!
-You should pickout the tea game."
+You should grab the tea game."

 If you're considering being a vendor at a convention, I highly recommend having something to give away.
 Heck, you can even email me about [using the same Freebies](https://www.technicalgrimoire.com/patreon)!